pedrohenriquecordeiro/breweries-case/readme.md

 ### Details

-- To check the infrastructure setup, see [infra/readme.md](infra/readme.md).
+- For infrastructure setup, see [infra/readme.md](infra/readme.md).
 - For the main source code, refer to [src/readme.md](src/readme.md).
 - For setup scripts, see [setup/readme.md](setup/readme.md).
-- For documentation see the folder docs/.
+- For documentation, see the `docs/` folder.